 Embolization of tumor vessels is a minimally invasive surgical method, which consists in blocking blood flow in the vessels supplying the malignant tumor.
-The doctors most often close the lumen of the bronchial arteries.
-This occurs due to the introduction of emboli – chemicals based on polyvinyl alcohol, hydrophilic microspheres and others.
-If the artery is dilated, microcoils are used.
+The doctors most often close the lumens of the bronchial arteries.
+It occurs due to the introduction of emboli – chemicals based on polyvinyl alcohol, hydrophilic microspheres, and others.
+If the artery is dilated, micro coils are used.

-- Minimal invasiveness – chest incisions are not required, since the doctor reaches arteries by inserting a catheter through an incision in the groin.
+- Minimal invasiveness – chest incisions are not required since the doctor reaches the arteries by inserting a catheter through an incision in the groin.

 - No need for general anesthesia – it is enough to use local anesthesia in the catheterization area.

-- The procedure can be performed even in emergency cases in order to stop massive pulmonary hemorrhage.
+- The procedure can be performed even in emergency cases to stop massive pulmonary hemorrhage.

-In most cases, embolization is used as a maintenance treatment option, in case of hemorrhages and hemoptysis with the excretion of more than 200 ml of blood.
+In most cases, embolization is used as a maintenance treatment option in case of hemorrhage and hemoptysis with the excretion of more than 200 ml of blood.

-For selective chemoembolization in the treatment of lung cancer, German oncologists use a contrast agent to assess the blood supply to the tumor and inject emboli into small caliber vessels, which are located as close to the pathological foci as possible.
-This allows the doctors not only to improve the outcomes of the procedure, but also to increase its safety, since less healthy lung tissue suffers from ischemia (lack of oxygen).
+For selective chemoembolization in lung cancer treatment, German oncologists use a contrast agent to assess the blood supply to the tumor and inject emboli into small-caliber vessels, which are located as close to the pathological foci as possible.
+It allows the doctors to improve the procedure outcomes and increase its safety since less healthy lung tissue suffers from ischemia (lack of oxygen).

 Embolization can sometimes be combined with procedures and surgery to restore the patency of the bronchi.
-The preliminary closure of the vascular lumen reduces the blood supply to the tumor, and therefore increases the efficiency of radiofrequency or laser ablation.
+The preliminary closure of the vascular lumen reduces the blood supply to the tumor and therefore increases radiofrequency or laser ablation efficiency.

 Most cancer cells have checkpoints on their surface.
-These are signaling molecules, which help cancer cells avoid the body's immune response.
-Immunotherapy is a drug treatment based on the use of checkpoint inhibitors (blockers).
+These are signaling molecules that help cancer cells avoid the body's immune response.
+Immunotherapy is a drug treatment based on the usage of checkpoint inhibitors (blockers).
 The drugs completely suppress the activity of tumor-masking molecules, which allows the immune system to attack the tumor.